Keeping your data safe and secure is a huge responsibility and a top priority for us at SimpleLogin.

 CAA provides a way for domain holders to reduce that risk.
 Without CAA, someone could potentially obtain an unauthorized SSL certificate for SimpleLogin domains that could allow man-in-the-middle hacks.

 All SimpleLogin certificates are issued by Letsencrypt.
+Which is a certificate authority SipleLogin trusts.

 Here are Hardenize reports for our domains: